anna-moore/NSS-Back-End-Capstone-Before-the-Pen/README.md

     or
     /usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin
   ```

+Add instructions for creating a firebase account.
+Add instructions for downloading visual studio.

   Now you can follow the [installation instructions](#instructions-for-installing-before-the-Pen) to get Before the Pen up and running on your machine.